petriammala/mel-alert/README.md

 you can drop environment optional variables.
 Also make sure that Melcloud application version is correct.

+Edit file [devices.json](./src/config/devices.json) to list all devices you want to be monitored.
+Also edit file [alerts.json](./src/config/alerts.json) to create alerts you might be interested in.

+#### How to find building id and device ids

+1. Login to MelCloud account at https://app.melcloud.com
+2. In the Building List page click one of the devices with right button of the mouse
+3. Select Inspect or Inspect Element to open developer console
+4. In the source code of the page, seek `data-buildingid="nnnnnn"` which is the id of the building
+5. Underneath the building id there is another id attribute `id="device-nnnnnnnn-i"` where `nnnnnnnn` should be the id of the device
+6. If you have multiple devices, they all should be found underneath the buildiing id

 ### Run once (in host system)

 ```